* Markets await Fed meeting, data on U.S. and China

 * US consumer confidence data dents enthusiasm

-NEW YORK, Jan 29 U.S. stocks were mixed, U.S. Treasury prices edged up and the dollar fell to a 14-month low against euro on Tuesday, with investors cautious about a two-day Federal Reserve policy meeting.
+NEW YORK, Jan 29 World stock markets were mostly higher on Tuesday as U.S. Treasury prices edged down and the dollar fell to a 14-month low against the euro, with investors cautious about a two-day Federal Reserve policy meeting.

-Investors were also reluctant to make big bets on some mixed U.S. economic data, given the run-up in stocks in recent weeks and risk in the form of a slew of economic reports throughout the week and the Fed meeting, which ends on Wednesday.
+Investors were reluctant to make big bets, given mixed U.S. economic data, the run-up in stocks in recent weeks and risk in the form of a slew of economic reports for the rest of the week and the Fed meeting, which ends on Wednesday.

-That followed a report that showed U.S. single-family home prices rose in November, building on a string of gains that point to a housing market that is on the mend..
+That contrasted with an earlier report that showed U.S. single-family home prices rose in November, building on a string of gains that point to a housing market that is on the mend..

 "There is a serious split between the attitudes of consumers and the attitudes of the markets," said Joseph Trevisani, chief market strategist at WorldWideMarkets, in Woodcliff Lake, New Jersey, after the consumer confidence data.
 "This may make for a weaker dollar as it makes it less likely the Fed will contemplate an early removal of QE," referring to the central bank's debt-buying program.

-Debt prices reversed early losses to advance after the consumer confidence data.
+Debt prices had earlier reversed losses to advance in a volatile session after the consumer confidence data.

 "This is a reflection of the increase of the payroll tax with the tax holiday going away," said Craig Dismuke, chief economic strategist with Vining Sparks in Memphis, Tennessee.